If you’d rather listen to this content, do so here or search for Girl Boner Radio on your favorite podcast app then scroll to Mar 17, 2019)

-T swept me off my feet, years before l learned that great partners don’t sweep you anywhere.
+T swept me off my feet, years before l learned that the best partners don’t sweep you anywhere.
 Rather, they want you to stand strong on your own.

 We met in an acting class, of which he was the star.
 While other women in the class pined over him, I only had eyes for acting.
 I was there to study—not flirt.
 And I certainly didn’t need to leap into another relationship so soon after my last.